 Rub the CBD topical gently until the product disappears, is absorbed into the skin, and you are good to go.
 The CBD topical will appear very thick at first, but it will thin out as it warms up to your body’s temperature.
 See the picture below:

 The potential relief CBD creams have can last for up to several hours.
 Everyone is a little different, so start with a small dime-sized amount of your CBD cream, and use more (or less) if needed.
 After several uses, you will determine how much and how often you should be using CBD pain creams.
+CBD works in very interesting, and sometimes different, ways within our body.

 Potential Relief of CBD Pain Creams